 This issue can often present a problem where a debtor spouse receives the house in a divorce settlement.
 Many bankruptcy petitioners who are homeowners can use the homestead exemption to cover their half interest in their home’s equity.
 If the petitioner becomes legally entitled to all the equity in a home, however, the homestead exemption may no longer cover it.
 When this is the case, the bankruptcy trustee could become entitled to seize the home and sell it.
 Planning ahead with an attorney skilled in both bankruptcy and family law can help you protect against losing your most meaningful possessions in a bankruptcy case.

-If you’re an Illinois resident planning to divorce or file for bankruptcy, find out how you can protect your interests when starting over by speaking with the dedicated, skilled, and compassionate Carol Stream divorce and bankruptcy attorneys at Johnson, Westra, Broecker, Whittaker & Newitt for a consultation, at 630-665-9600, with additional offices in St. Charles and Chicago.
+If you’re an Illinois resident planning to divorce or file for bankruptcy, find out how you can protect your interests when starting over by speaking with the dedicated, skilled, and compassionate Carol Stream divorce and bankruptcy attorneys at Johnson, Westra, Broecker, Whittaker & Newitt for a consultation, at 630-665-9600.